drewkit/ssh-deploy-with-codeship-pro/README.md

 ## Encrypt the Environment Variables file

 - Install our [jet cli tool](https://documentation.codeship.com/pro/jet-cli/installation/)
+- Setup your repository on your SCM of choice
+- Grab the git url of the repository and create a Codeship Pro project
-- From your Project Settings > General page, scroll down to AES key section and click 'Download Key'
+- From your Codeship 'Project Settings' > 'General' page, scroll down to AES key section and click 'Download Key'
 - Move downloaded key to your project directory and rename to `codeship.aes`
 - Add `codeship.aes` to your `.gitignore` file (!)
 - Add [any additional environment variables](https://documentation.codeship.com/pro/builds-and-configuration/environment-variables/#encrypting-your-environment-variables) to the `codeship.env` file